shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise1.md

 In this HOL, you will complete the following exercises:

-- Exercise 1: Discovery, Assess, and Plan: Evaluate your current environment
+- Exercise 1: Migrating Windows & SQL Server Workloads
-- Exercise 2: Set up your environment on Azure to migrate servers
+- Exercise 2: Set up your environment on Azure to Migrate Servers
-- Exercise 3: Migrating your apps and your data, leveraging Microsoft services and tools including Azure Migrate: Server Migration
+- Exercise 3: Migrating your applications and data by utilizing Microsoft services and tools, such as Azure Migrate: Server Migration
-- Exercise 4: Optimizing newly migrated workloads, and emphasizing commonalities across all stacks
+- Exercise 4: Optimizing newly Migrated Workloads, and Emphasizing commonalities across all Stacks

 ### Exercise 1: Discovery, Assess, and Plan: Evaluate your current environment